-Shape and size do not in themelves give an indication of the probable function, but rather of possible functions; of functions such as nature and recreation, for example.
+Shape and size do not in themelves give an indication of the probable function, but rather of possible functions; of functions such as nature and recreation (see Fig. 770 and Fig. 771).
 Due to technical developments, some traditional urban functions (such as certain types of distribution) have become less dependent on the size of the built-up area around (the 'area capacity': the number of residents within a certain radius).
 Others (such as commuter traffic, public transport, urban nature and recreation) are still, or have become even more, dependent on that size.
 A table of potential functions could also be set up for each radius of the built-up area, even though it would have a more temporary character.